Code-Institute-Submissions/dublin_intercambio/README.md

 * Thank you to Cormac from Tutor Support - who helped me with a styling issue with my nagivation.
 * Thank you to JymLinx in Slack for helping me with a positioning issue on my home page.
 * I refered to w3.org to assist with the styling of my bullet points.
-* Thank you to JimLinx & Richard K in the Slack community for taking the time to review this site and offering some helpful information on how the site looks in android devices as well as drawing my attention to a bug on the contact page that was subsequently fixed.
+* Thank you to JimLinx, Paul Loy & Richard K in the Slack community for taking the time to review this site and offering some helpful information on how the site looks in android devices as well as drawing my attention to a bug on the contact page that was subsequently fixed.
 * I refered to AJ Greave's sample README to help structure this README file.